How to calculate inventory turnover ratio

 To calculate the average inventory value, add your opening inventory value to your closing inventory value and divide it by 2.

-Let’s look at an example for a company in the building materials industry.
+Let’s look at an example of a company in the building materials industry.
 The ABC Doors and Windows Company wanted to calculate its inventory turnover for the last 12 months.

 • The cost of goods sold over this period was £815,000